-Telephone There are no telephones in cottages or dorms, and there is NO cell coverage at the station.
-There is a public phone in Lewis Hall from which residents may make free local calls or use a calling card to make long distance calls.
-Skype and iChat are popular forms of communication.
+Phones: There are no telephones in cottages or dorms, and there is NO cell coverage at the station.
+There is a public phone in Lewis Hall from which residents may make free local calls or use a calling card for long distance calls.
+Skype, iChat, and other forms of VOIP are popular forms of communication.
 Phone messages for residents can be left at 540-626-7196, the Station Office.
 Additional contact information is found here.

-- Laboratory Phone Service Researchers and faculty may request telephone service to Lewis Hall labs or offices.
+Researchers and faculty may request telephone service to Lewis Hall labs or offices.
 Service is provided at cost.
-Contact the Station to make arrangements.
+Contact the Station in advance to make arrangements.

-U.S. Mail and Shipping Services U.S. Mail, UPS, FedEx, Airborne Express, and DHL all deliver to MLBS.
-Summer and other long-term residents may have mail forwarded to the Station.
-Please use "Temporary" rather than "Permanent" mail forwarding.
+U.S. Mail and Shipping Services: USPS, UPS, FedEx, Airborne Express, and DHL all deliver to MLBS.
+Residents may have mail forwarded to the Station, but please use "Temporary" rather than "Permanent" mail forwarding.
 Please use the following delivery address:

 c/o Mountain Lake Biological Station